Spotting Red Flags During Community Theatre Auditions: Performer Edition

 Because what you’re really seeing is how someone handles vulnerability.
 Do they own it and do the work anyway?
 Or do they pre-load an explanation so they never have to be accountable for the result?

-That matters in rehearsal.
-A lot.
+That matters a lot in rehearsal.

 They don’t follow instructions.
 They go over time.
 They bring the wrong sheet music.
 They ignore the slate.
 They argue about the cut.
 They ask questions that were already answered.
 They make simple things complicated.

-None of these things mean they’re a bad person.
+None of these things means they’re a bad person.
 But they do mean that if you cast them, your production will have one more moving part to manage.
 And if you’re directing community theatre, you already have about fifteen too many moving parts.

 The best auditions aren’t always the flashiest.
 Often they’re the ones that say, without the actor ever saying it, I’m prepared.
 I’m flexible.
 I’m kind.
 I can take direction.
 I know this is bigger than me.